-Figure 3.1: Monthly Depositional Dust Results in 2015
+Figure 3.1: Monthly Depositional Dust Results in 2017

-Review Date Next Review Date Revision No Document Owner Page 27/04/2016 n/a 1 Environment and Community Coordinator Page 25 of 44 DOCUMENT UNCONTROLLED WHEN PRINTED
+Review Date Next Review Date Revision No Document Owner Page N/A N/A 1 Environment and Community Coordinator Page 24 of 53 DOCUMENT UNCONTROLLED WHEN PRINTED

-Figure 3.2: Rolling annual average depositional dust results (2015)
+Figure 3.2: Rolling annual average depositional dust results (2017)

-Figure 3.3: Long term annual average depositional dust results (2006 - 2015)
+Figure 3.3: Long term annual average depositional dust results (2006 - 2017)

-Air quality monitoring results in the 2015 reporting period show that air monitoring criteria has been met and the recorded levels do not exceed the prescribed maximum increase in deposited dust levels of 2g/m2/month or maximum level of 4mg/m2/month, with all average annual results below 1g/m2/month.
+Air quality monitoring results in the 2017 reporting period show that air monitoring criteria has been met and the recorded levels do not exceed the prescribed maximum increase in deposited dust levels of $2g/m^2/month$ or maximum level of $4mg/m^2/month$ , with all average annual results below $1.2g/m^2/month$ .

-A comparison of annual average results from 2015 compared with prior years is provided in Figure 3.3, which shows that results have remained at low levels during the care and maintenance period, with three of five gauges showing slight decreases in 2015 compared with 2014 results and two gauges showing slight increases.
+A comparison of annual average results from 2017 compared with prior years is provided in Figure 3.3.
+Results have remained at low levels consistent with previous results